GunnarFarneback/LongestPaths.jl/README.md

 # LongestPaths.jl

-LongestPaths is a Julia package dedicated to finding long simple paths, i.e. no repeated vertex, in a graph, as well as upper bounds on the maximum length.
+LongestPaths is a Julia package dedicated to finding long simple paths or cycles, i.e. no repeated vertex, in a graph, as well as upper bounds on the maximum length.

 The longest path problem is NP-hard, so the time needed to find the solution grows quickly with the size of the graph, unless it has some advantageous structure.

-At this time only one function is provided:
+At this time two functions are provided:

-    longest_path(graph; kwargs)
+    find_longest_path(graph, first_vertex = 1, last_vertex = 0; kwargs)

-Find the longest simple path in a directed LightGraphs graph, starting with vertex one and ending anywhere.
+Find the longest simple path in a directed LightGraphs graph, starting with `first_vertex` and ending in `last_vertex`.
+If `last_vertex` is 0 the path may end anywhere.
 If time limits or other restrictions prevent finding an optimal path, an upper bound on the maximum length is returned together with the longest path found.

+    find_longest_cycle(graph, first_vertex = 0; kwargs)

+Find the longest simple cycle in a directed LightGraphs graph, which includes `first_vertex`.
+If `first_vertex` is 0 the cycle may be anywhere.
+If time limits or other restrictions prevent finding an optimal path, an upper bound on the maximum length is returned together with the longest cycle found.

 ## Adding LongestPaths

+LongestPaths is not a registered Julia package but can be installed directly from the GitHub repository.

-In Julia pkg mode (press `]`):
+In Julia `pkg` mode (press `]`):
 ```
 pkg> add https://github.com/GunnarFarneback/LongestPaths.jl.git
 ```